 New Line bankrolled Stanley for what was initially a $35 million production, something that was soon to balloon with the signing on of names like Marlon Brando and Val Kilmer.
 Stanley recounts how New Line was initially reluctant to give the reins of a large production to someone who was still considered a maverick director but did so after Brando was insistent that Stanley remain in charge if he was to come on board.
 Sets were built in a remote area of Cairns in Queensland on the very north-eastern tip of Australia.
 Extensive creature effects were constructed by the Stan Winston Studio.

 The saddest casualty of the entire fiasco was Richard Stanley himself.
 As he sadly states, after he was fired, nobody, not even his own agent, would return his phone calls.
 He became essentially unemployable in Hollywood and retreated to live in a remote French village.
 Others speculate he was so badly damaged that he lost the confidence to get in front of a camera again.
-This is not quite true – he has directed three documentaries and episodes of the horror anthologies The Theatre Bizarre and The Profane Exhibit (2013), although no feature films.
+This is not quite true – he has directed three documentaries and episodes of the horror anthology The Theatre Bizarre, although no feature films up until a triumphant return with Color Out of Space (2019).
 As several people recount at the start, I am of the view that Richard Stanley is an enormously underrated talent.
-I wish that someone somewhere would give him more money (or whatever therapy he needs to regain his presumed loss of self-confidence) to get back behind the camera again.
+I wish that someone somewhere would give him more money (or whatever therapy he needs to regain his loss of self-confidence) to get back behind the camera again.
 The hope might be that the acclaim going to Lost Soul as it does the cinematic rounds is such that it revives Stanley’s name.

 (Winner in this site’s Top 10 Films of 2014 list).